lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## Observe

-{{rfc7641}} defines the Observe option.
+The {{rfc7641}} defines the Observe option.
 The TV is not set, MO is set to "ignore" and the CDA is set to "value-sent".
 SCHC does not limit the maximum size for this option (3 bytes).
 To reduce the transmission size, either the device implementation MAY limit the delta between two consecutive values, or a proxy can modify the increment.